keptn/keptn/bridge/README.md

 - Make sure you add the redirect URI `https://${yourDomain}/${pathToBridge}/oauth/redirect` to your identity provider.
 - The identity provider has to support the grant types `authorization_code` and `refresh_token` and provide the endpoints `authorization_endpoint`, `token_endpoint` and `jwks_uri`.
-- The refresh of the token is done by the bridge server on demand.
+- The refresh of the token is done by the Bridge server on demand.
 - If the identity provider provides the endpoint `end_session_endpoint`, it will be used for the logout.
-- The bridge server itself is a confidential client.
+- The Bridge server itself is a confidential client.

 ### Custom Look And Feel